 Environmental & Regulatory

-Babst Calland’s environmental attorneys understand the complex and overlapping federal and state laws and regulations that apply to the natural gas and coal mining industry.
-Many of our attorneys have more than two decades of experience in defending energy clients against agency enforcement actions and advising them as to how to secure necessary permits and approvals.
+Babst Calland’s environmental attorneys understand the complex and overlapping federal and state laws and regulations that apply to the natural gas, coal mining and renewable industries.
+Many of our attorneys have more than two decades of experience in defending energy clients against agency enforcement actions and advising them regarding necessary permits and approvals.

 Shale gas development, including the Marcellus and Utica Shale plays, presents unparalleled economic opportunities, but it also presents unique environmental challenges.
 We have assisted our E&P and midstream clients with new regulatory requirements associated with:

 - Impoundments for fresh water and flowback storage;

 - Single source determinations (aggregation) and air permitting under the Clean Air Act;

 - Water loss claims;

 - Stream crossings and wetland disturbance permits;

 - Transportation and disposal of produced water; and